Akwamu Empire: Trade activity and ports

-Diaspora
+Legacy

 Akwamu captives, often classified under the broader labels "Mina" or "Coromantee" in the Americas, gained a reputation for resistance and rebellion.
 They were involved in major uprisings such as the 1733 St. John revolt and were widely regarded by colonial authorities as politically assertive and militarily capable.
+A number of them were transported to the Caribbean, where they were resettled on the island of St. John.
+While the civil war had already weakened the state, the final blow came in 1730–31 when Akyem forces, allied with formerly subordinate and oppressed vassals, invaded Akwamu territory.